anonymouscvpr1983/GAL/README.md

 # Towards Optimal Structured CNN Pruning via Generative Adversarial Learning(GAL)

-The PyTorch code for GAL.
+The PyTorch code is for rebuttal on GAL.

 ## Running Code

 In this code, you can run our model on CIFAR10 dataset.
-The code has been tested with Python 3.6, Pytorch 0.4.0 and CUDA 9.0 on Ubuntu 16.04.
+The code has been tested by Python 3.6, [Pytorch 0.4.1](https://pytorch.org/) and CUDA 9.0 on Ubuntu 16.04.

 ### Run examples

-Training and fine-tuning scripts are provided in the `run.sh`.
-Please uncomment the appropriate line in `run.sh` that you want to execute.
+The scripts of training and fine-tuning are provided  in the `run.sh`, please kindly uncomment the appropriate line in `run.sh` to execute the training and fine-tuning.

 ```shell
 sh run.sh